 What is the definition of narcissism?

 As you could conclude from the Greek myth, narcissism is described as a more than normal absorption in yourself and an excess of self-love.
-The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), which is considered the standard for psychiatric diagnosis, describes the narcissistic personality as a deeply ingrained pattern of greatness, both in behaviour and imagination, a boundless need for admiration combined with a serious lack of empathy.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), which is considered the standard for psychiatric diagnosis, describes the narcissistic personality as a deeply ingrained pattern of greatness, both in behavior and imagination, a boundless need for admiration combined with a serious lack of empathy.
 The narcissist does everything possible to be confirmed in his grandiosity and uses other people to achieve this.
 He does not appreciate criticism and will never look at himself, for everything that goes wrong is not his fault.
 Incidentally narcissism may be seen in a ‘he’ or ‘she’, however, it is more common in men than in women.

-How do you recognise a narcissistic person?
+How do you recognize a narcissistic person?